blackjack2015/blackjack2015.github.io/_pages/about.md

 ## Professional Activities
 + Invited Program Committee Member for Conferences
+    + IEEE International Conference on Parallel and Distributed Systems (ICPADS), 2021
     + The 5th International Workshop on Embedded and Mobile Deep Learning Workshop, co-located with ACM MobiSys, 2021
-    + IEEE Conference on Data Science and Systems (IEEE DSS), 2020
+    + IEEE Conference on Data Science and Systems (IEEE DSS), 2020~2021
 + Invited Reviewer for Conferences and Journals
     + IEEE Conference on Robotics and Automation (IEEE ICRA), 2021
     + IEEE Transactions on Network Science and Engineering (TNSE)